wcysai/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am Chunyang Wang(王淳扬), and I recently completed my Ph.D. in the [Theory Group](http://tcs.nju.edu.cn/) in the [Department of Computer Science and Technology](http://cs.nju.edu.cn/) at [Nanjing University](http://nju.edu.cn/), where I was fortunate to have [Prof. Yitong Yin](http://tcs.nju.edu.cn/yinyt/) be my advisor.

+I will be joining [National Institute of Informatics](https://www.nii.ac.jp/en/) (NII) as a postdoctoral researcher in October.

 My research interest lies in a broad aspect of computer science.
 Currently, I am focusing on algorithms for counting and sampling.
 Here is my [CV](uploads/CV.pdf).